-always shared, i.e., if an argument of a function is instantiated during a call to this function to an expression and this expression is evaluated to some value (head normal form), then all other expressions resulting from instantiating occurrences of the same argument are replaced by the same value (head normal form).21 This is necessary not only for efficiency reasons but also for the soundness of the operational semantics in the presence of non-deterministic functions, as discussed in Section 2.3.1.
+Sharing and graph rewriting.
+For the sake of simplicity, this description of the operational semantics is based on term rewriting and does not take into account that common subterms are shared (see Section 2.3.1).
+We only note here that several occurrences of the same variable are always shared, i.e., if an argument of a function is instantiated during a call to this function to an expression and this expression is evaluated to some value (head normal form), then all other expressions resulting from instantiating occurrences of the same argument are replaced by the same value (head normal form).18 This is necessary not only for efficiency reasons but also for the soundness of the operational semantics in the presence of non-deterministic functions, as discussed in Section 2.3.1.
 The sharing of variables can be described with the more complicated framework of graph rewriting.
-Formal descriptions of graph rewriting and narrowing can be found in [15, 18].
+Formal descriptions of graph rewriting and narrowing can be found in [17, 20].
+A formal description of Curry's operational semantics based on heap structures to model sharing can be found in [3].